 Find cows hiding in thousands of acres and move them before snow sets in.
 The days are mild, elk are bugling, and evenings and mornings are crisp with the scent of autumn.

 Great for children aged 9 and over

 This is a family-owned and run ranch; children and grandchildren abound.
-Sweet Grass does have shoulder seasons with a few children plus two adult only weeks, but the ranch has always encouraged kids.
+Sweet Grass does have three adult only weeks at the end of the summer, but the ranch has always encouraged kids.
 In fact, it started out as a kids' camp, with children between the ages of nine and 19 coming for the entire summer.
 After Bill and Shelly had four of their own, they decided some adult company would also be welcome!

-Teens will have a great time with cattle work, playing "tag", swimming horses, trying a bareback ride, going to the natural waterslide, inner tubing the Sweet Grass River, taking an overnight trip, and just spending time with fellow teens or younger staff members.
+Teens will have a great time with cattle work, playing "tag", swimming horses, trying a bareback ride, going to the natural waterslide, inner tubing the Sweet Grass River, kayaking in the ponds, taking an overnight trip, and just spending time with fellow teens or younger staff members.

 If you have children, it's assumed you'd like to spend some time with them on your vacation - but we also assume there are times they would prefer a ride without adults, and vice-versa!
 As such, the variety of riding options allows guests to choose whether they want to ride with children or parents, or with a group of just children or adults.
 We also do our best to accomodate "family ride" requests, so parents have the opportunity to spend some quality riding time with their children.

 hiking, picnics, cookouts, campouts, floating, Our kids raise 4H animals, so we often have pigs to feed, a milk cow, bum calves and an occasional foal around the ranch.

 scavenger/treasure hunts, board games, horseshoes, soccer, volleyball, pool table, Softball, pasture golf

 Baby sitting can be arranged upon advance notice and request, prior to your arrival at the ranch.